ennriqe/ETHDam-Slither-Token-Contract-to-Predict-Success/README.md

-# ERC20 Token Success Prediction
+# ERC20 Token Success Prediction using contract data extracted using Slither

 ## Project Overview
 In this project completed at ETHDam 2024, I predict the success of newly minted ERC20 tokens on Ethereum using only features extracted from their smart contracts via Slither.
 Success is defined as reaching a 100k market cap at any point within the same month they were created.
 I employ a LightGBM model to predict this binary success variable, achieving a model significantly better than random chance.